Mortal (film)

-Mortal (Torden) is a 2020 English-language Norwegian fantasy action film co-written and directed by André Øvredal.
+Mortal (Torden) is a 2020 fantasy action film co-written and directed by André Øvredal.
 The film is inspired by Norse mythology, and stars Nat Wolff.
-The film was released on February 28, 2020 in Norway and is distributed by Saban Films.
 It is supported by a grant from the Government of Norway.
-The film's dialogue is in English and Norwegian and most of the actors are Norwegian, with the exception of Wolff and Priyanka Bose.
+The film's dialogue is in English and Norwegian, and most of the actors are Norwegian with the exception of Wolff and Priyanka Bose.
 The film's original music by Marcus Paus was nominated for the Amanda Award and was the Norwegian nominee for the Nordic Film Music Days – HARPA Award.

+Mortal was released in Norway on 28 February 2020, by Nordisk Films, in the United Kingdom on 20 August, by Signature Entertainment, and in the United States on 10 November, by Saban Films.
+It received mixed reviews from critics.

 Plot

 Somewhere in the Norwegian wilderness Eric (Nat Wolff) awakes from a nightmare that causes the trees outside his tent to burn to cinders.

 He finds that his leg has terrible burns so he heads into town where he breaks into a clinic for bandages.
 After treating his wounds in a gas station bathroom, he begins walking down the road, presumably back to his campsite.
 While walking down the road, a group of teens stops to harass Eric.
 One of the boys, Ole, begins pushing him around.
 Eric warns him, saying "if you touch me, you will burn."
 The boy grabs Eric by the collar, then collapses dead.
 Eric is later picked up at a bus stop by local police.

-Christine (Iben Arkelie), a young psychologist, is asked by the local police to speak with Eric, where she learns he is an American-Norwegian who is also a suspect in an unsolved fire that took the lives of five people three years ago.
+Christine (Iben Akerlie), a young psychologist, is asked by the local police to speak with Eric, where she learns he is an American-Norwegian who is also a suspect in an unsolved fire that took the lives of five people three years ago.
 Since the fire, Eric has been backpacking looking for family.
 She convinces him to sit at the table and confirms he has many generations of Norwegian ancestry.
 Christine decides to have his handcuffs removed for comfort and trust, Christine also confirms that everyone in the fire were relatives of Eric.
 Eric admits to killing his relatives and Ole, and as he speaks Christine's hair starts to become statically charged and Eric pulls water up from her glass.
 He becomes agitated and his powers unleash, which causes the building to start electrical fires; Christine determines his emotions control his powers and quickly counsels him on how to focus to control his power.

 The U.S. Embassy arrives to take Eric to America, but he refuses to speak to anyone other than Christine and demands they sedate him to fly in a helicopter.
 The sedative quickly wears off and mid-flight he starts to panic from being tied up.
 A thunderstorm causes the helicopter to crash into the sea, where Eric realizes that he can breathe in the water and burns his restraints away.
 He is able to save one American agent, Hathaway, and drags her to shore.